kvarak/dnd/docs/_Classes/fighter.md

 As an arbalestion, you often believe that melee combat is a thing of the past.
 A modern thinker; you apply your knowledge of enginering to master the use of the more sophisticated crossbows to a deadly effect.

 ### Boltslinger
-You gain a +1 bonus on damage rolls made with any type of crossbow.
+Gain 1 additional skill point to spend on combat skills.

 ### The Future of Warfare
-You become proficient with Tinker's tools and Fletcher’s tools.
-If already proficient, you instead gain advantage on all checks using these tools.
+Add *Craft - Metalsmith - Arrowsmith* and *Craft - Crossbow Making* to your class skills and gain 1 skill point each to spend on these skill.
+If already proficient, you instead gain 2 skill points to spend on class skills.

 During a day of work, you can try to modify an existing crossbow into a repeating crossbow.
-This is a DC 20 Intelligence check using your Tinker's tools.
+This is a DC 20 Intelligence (Crossbow making) check using your tools.
 If you fail, you can repeat this check the next day, with the DC reduced by 2.
 This reduction is cumulative.

 A repeating crossbow has the statistics of the base crossbow, but adds 2 lbs to its weight, and has a magazine that holds up to 12 bolts at once and doesn't require any sort of action to reload between attacks.
 Changing an empty magazine requires an action.

-- You can make a Intelligence ability check using your Tinker's tools against DC 12 to make a magazine for your repeating crossbow during a long rest.
+- You can make an Intelligence (Crossbow making) against DC 12 to make a magazine for your repeating crossbow during a long rest.
-- You can make a Intelligence ability check using your Tinker's tools against DC 10 to fill 2 magazines during an hour, or 4 during a long rest.
-On a failed check, you only prepare 1.
+- You can make an Intelligence (Crossbow making) against DC 10 to fill 2 magazines during an hour or 4 during a long rest.
+On a failed check you only prepare 1.
-- You can make a Intelligence ability check using your Fletcher’s tools against DC 10 to make 1d6 crossbow bolts during an hour, or 4d6 during a long rest.
-On a failed check, you only create 1d4-1 crossbow bolts.
+- You can make a Intelligence (Crossbow making) against DC 10 to make 1d6 crossbow bolts during an hour or 4d6 during a long rest.
+On a failed check you only create 1d4-1 crossbow bolts.

 ### Snap Shot
 When a creature misses you with an attack, you can make a single ranged weapon attack as a ***reaction***, provided you have sufficient ammunition.
 You may spend 1 superiority point to gain advantage on this attack.

 ### Bull’s Eye
-You gain the Sharpshooter feat.
-If you have that feat already, you may select a different feat.
+Gain 1 additional skill point to spend on combat skills.

 ### Critical Bolt
-Attacks you make with crossbows score a critical hit on a roll of 19-20.
+Attacks you make with crossbows increase their crit range by 1, scoring a critical hit on a roll of 19-20, or 18-20 when aiming.

 ### Ordnance
-At 18th level, you can turn a regular crossbow bolt into a deadly explosive.
+You can turn a regular crossbow bolt into a deadly explosive.
 This process consumes material components worth at least 500 gp, such as a ruby, dragon scales or the heart of a fire giant that explodes in a large area on impact.
-You can craft one of these bolts during a long rest by making a DC 15 Intelligence check with your Fletcher’s Tools.
+You can craft one of these bolts during a long rest by making a DC 15 Intelligence (Crossbow making).

 As an ***action***, you can choose one creature or object with range and within your line of sight and fire your ordnance bolt.
-That creature or object and all creatures in a 40 foot radius must make a Dexterity saving throw equal to 8 + your proficiency bonus + your Dexterity modifier with the original target having disadvantage on the saving throw.
+That creature or object and all creatures in a 40 ft radius must make a Dexterity saving throw equal to 8 + your proficiency bonus + your Dexterity modifier with the original target having disadvantage on the saving throw.
 All creatures take 10d10 fire damage on a failed save, or half as much damage on a successful one.
 Objects take double damage from this attack.